 - Preheat the oven to 350°F (176˚C) and line a 9” bread pan with parchment paper or grease the pan.

-- Add the 2 tbsp Worcestershire sauce , 1/2 cup of vegetable broth, and 1/3 cup of ketchup to the onions and stir until the ketchup dissolves.
+- Add the 2 tablespoon Worcestershire sauce , ½cup of vegetable broth, and ⅓ cup of ketchup to the onions and stir until the ketchup dissolves.
 Set aside.

 - Process the 15 oz of drained and rinsed (reserve the liquid) chickpeas in a food processor until creamy.
 Put in a large bowl.